qamarian-sds/sds/Spec.md

 (https://en.wikipedia.org/wiki/List_of_Unicode_characters).
 Also note how no distinction was made between lower-case and upper-case alphabets.

+#### Summary

-> In short, the contents of an SDS directory which has not been organized at all, would be listed based on the position of their characters (characters of their name), in the Unicode table.
+_In short, the contents of an SDS directory which has not been organized at all, would be listed based on the position of their characters (characters of their name), in the Unicode table._